fastai/course-v3/docs/terminal_tutorial.md

 For Windows users, you will need to install a terminal with the bash shell (Mac and Linux already have one).
 Note that this is only necessary if you don't use one of the ready-to-run Jupyter options for the course.

-We recommand Windows Subsystem for Linux (WSL) and the [Ubuntu App](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) for Windows 10 users.
+We recommend Windows Subsystem for Linux (WSL) and the [Ubuntu App](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6#activetab=pivot:overviewtab) for Windows 10 users.
 To install it, note that you first need to activate WSL with the following steps:

 1. Open the Control Panel
 2. Select 'Programs'